daniel-enqz/ruby-corners-100/TDD/RAILS_TDD/README.md

 - We test because we want something to behave the way it expects.
 - Tests act as documentation, they tell us a story of our code.
 - They should help us (give us confidence) to refactor and extend the code.
+They avoid regressions.

 ## TODO APP EXERCISE IN RAILS
 Here's a finished exercise creating a todo test with integration and unit tests.